devilb2103/ML-DL-Based-Pothole-Detection/README.md

-# Road Pothole Detection using Pattern Recognition
+# Road Pothole Detection using Supervised and Unsupervised Methods

 ## 📌 Overview